ScientificClubofESI/LaraHack/README.md

 <img src="https://raw.githubusercontent.com/ScientificClubofESI/LaraHack/master/Screenshots/LaraHackLogo.png" alt="LaraHack banner">

 **LaraHack** is a complete administration systems designed especially for hackathons and similar competitions .

 For participants , it's a clean and simple to submit application with or without team and confirm attendance .

 For Organizers , it's an easy way to create your hackathon website , view registrations , analyze statistics , Check-In and much more !

 # Features

-- **WebSite Template** : LaraHack has a website template that contains all necessary sections ( About , Challenges , Sponsors .. ) with a clean code so you can modify and customize it .
+- **WebSite Template** : LaraHack has a website template that contains all necessary sections ( About,Challenges,Sponsors.. ) with a clean code so you can modify and customize it .

 - **Registration** : With LaraHack hackers can register easily with or without a team through a register view that is similar to TypeForm and also.